AcubeSAT/su-component-drivers/README.md

   pin of
   the
   valve when the pins of the valve are phasing the ground and not the ceiling.
-- Driving the Open and Close pins High simultaneously will result in short circuit and damage the H-bridge.
+- Driving the Open and Close pins High simultaneously will result in short circuit and damage to the H-bridge.